the-rdk/the-rdk.github.io/content/article/human_forever.md

 2. that shapes a people
 3. from whose humanization of a specifc site in natural spacetime
 4. by making that site their home
 5. it indirectly and independently arises them back.
-For diﬀerent times make diﬀerent demands.
-(46)
+For different times make different demands.

 ### Page 45

 The Athenian Stranger in Plato’s Laws agrees: “The people equipped to make decisions on these matters must be of a certain way of thinking,” believing “that a city, just like an individual, has an obligation to lead a good life.”
-(47) Lawgivers are beholden to the people and to the good; social terraformers to nothing but themselves, their fantasies, or their imagined masters.
+Lawgivers are beholden to the people and to the good; social terraformers to nothing but themselves, their fantasies, or their imagined masters.
 No politeia, no politics, not even from the very moment of a founding.

 ### Page 47

-The upshot of Goethe’s teaching is that the ultimate other against which we must compete, even or especially if its defeat is infnitely far oﬀ, is our own technology, which constructs our existence and experience with total indiﬀerence to what we want, fear, or hope for.
+The upshot of Goethe’s teaching is that the ultimate other against which we must compete, even or especially if its defeat is infinitely far off, is our own technology, which constructs our existence and experience with total indifference to what we want, fear, or hope for.

 ### Page 50

-In the present spacetime, the digital swarm mercilessly eﬀaces the “disinterested bystander” by swamping him or her with a sensory overload of information that forces frenetic imitation, not calm separation.“World War III is a guerrilla information war with no division between military and civilian participation,” as Marshall McLuhan suggested.
+In the present spacetime, the digital swarm mercilessly effaces the “disinterested bystander” by swamping him or her with a sensory overload of information that forces frenetic imitation, not calm separation.“World War III is a guerrilla information war with no division between military and civilian participation,” as Marshall McLuhan suggested.

 ### Page 50